Laws and regulations that apply within California

 Effective in 1988, the California Labor Code Section 6404.5, “prohibit(s) the smoking of tobacco products in all enclosed places of employment.
 No employer shall knowingly or intentionally permit, and no person shall engage in, the smoking of tobacco products in an enclosed space at a place of employment.
 “Enclosed space” includes lobbies, lounges, waiting areas, elevators, stairwells, and restrooms that are a structural part of the building”.
 There are very limited exceptions to the California Labor Code Section 6404.5.

 In San Diego County this law is enforced by the local law enforcement jurisdiction the violation occurred.
-See Reporting Violations for more information.
+See the Reporting Violations for more information.

 Entryways -Government Buildings